Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Introduction

 \subsection{Motivation}

 Artificial intelligence (AI) has profoundly influenced society and technology with advancements ranging from ChatGPT’s human-like dialogues (https://chat.openai.com/) to AlphaFold’s protein structure predictions \cite{alquraishi_alphafold_2019, merolla_million_2014, bannon_computer_2019}.
 Historically, AI's progression has paralleled advances in CMOS electronics, driven by Moore’s law and Dennard scaling \cite{mehonic_brain-inspired_2022}.
 While Moore’s law has slowed down, AI’s performance demands have surged, with computational needs doubling every two months \cite{mehonic_brain-inspired_2022}.
 In parallel, neuromorphic engineering has emerged as a field aiming to align AI algorithms to hardware architectures that mirror their inherently distributed nature, with demonstrated applications in particle physics, nonlinear programming, and signal processing \cite{shastri_photonics_2021}.
 Among these innovations, neuromorphic photonics promise high bandwidth and low latency, providing a complementary opportunity to extend the domain of AI \cite{shastri_photonics_2021, ferreira_de_lima_primer_2020, de_lima_machine_2019, tait_neuromorphic_2017}.
+The key advantages of neuromorphic photonic accelerators over purely electronic implementations include 1) massive parallelism using optical techniques, such as wavelength-division multiplexing (WDM), mode multiplexing (MDM), and time-domain multiplexing to carry multiple signals in a single interconnect and 2) lower energy-delay products in optical interconnects for multiply-accumulate (MAC) operations with potential speeds on the order of peta MACs per second per mm\textsuperscript{2} and energy efficiencies in the atto joule per MAC regime \cite{feldmann_parallel_2021, khaled_fully_2024, lin_120_2024, ou_hypermultiplexed_2025, shastri_photonics_2021}.
 However, most photonic processors have been limited to stationary weights, which are trained offline on digital computers and remain unchanged during inference, thus restricting their application potential.
-One reason this limitation arises is because analog photonic processors require analog-to-digital (ADC) and digital-to-analog (DAC) converters (Figure {\ref{fig1}}b), which become critical bottlenecks that affect bandwidth and energy efficiency as data transitions between digital memory and analog computation \cite{sun_full_2023, shastri_photonics_2021, antonik_online_2018, filipovich_silicon_2022}.
+One reason this limitation arises is because analog photonic processors require analog-to-digital (ADC) and digital-to-analog (DAC) converters (Figure {\ref{fig1}}b), which become critical bottlenecks that affect bandwidth and energy efficiency as data transitions between digital memory and analog computation \mbox{\cite{sun_full_2023, shastri_photonics_2021, antonik_online_2018, filipovich_silicon_2022}}.
 During training, backpropagation requires computations (gradient and error calculations) and memory accesses (weight updates and temporary data storage for calculations), meaning that any part of the pipeline that requires data converters to compute or access memory can be a bottleneck.
 This work focuses on data conversion bottlenecks from memory and showcases energy savings and minimised latency from co-locating analog memory with analog optical computational units.